 History lessons are a great opportunity to share Torah principles with our children, and remind ourselves of them!
 Use history wisely.

 Hear, O Israel: YHVH our Elohim, YHVH is one.

 You shall love YHVH your Elohim with all your heart and with all your soul and with all your might.

 And these words that I command you today shall be on your heart.

 You shall teach them diligently to your children, and shall talk of them when you sit in your house, and when you walk by the way, and when you lie down, and when you rise.

 You shall bind them as a sign on your hand, and they shall be as frontlets between your eyes.

 You shall write them on the doorposts of your house and on your gates.

 Deuteronomy 6:4-9 ESV

 You can help your children look for Torah principles in many places, from their history lesson to the book you are reading together.
-To help you get started, I have created a printable.
-It has several discussion starters to help you begin pulling Torah principles from books.
-Just sign up below to get your copy along with several other freebies.
+To help you get started, I have created a system to enable you to teach Torah principles alongside their other schoolwork.
+It’s called Torah Learning Made Simple.